Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 ### 3.2 Week / Secondary Tables

-Below tables  project uses a relational database consisting of the following basic tables:
+Below are the additional tables required to maintain the relationships and among the given tables:

-- `VolunteerHours` - Tracks the hours contributed by volunteers to specific project activities.
+9. `VolunteerHours` - Tracks the hours contributed by volunteers to specific project activities.
-- `Beneficiaries_Feedback` - Captures feedback provided by beneficiaries on the projects they were part of.
+10. `Beneficiaries_Feedback` - Captures feedback provided by beneficiaries on the projects they were part of.
-- `Donations` - Tracks financial contributions made by donors to specific projects.
+11. `Donations` - Tracks financial contributions made by donors to specific projects.
-- `Projects`
-- `ProjectActivities`
-- `Donars`
-- `Beneficiaries`
-- `Expenses`

 These tables are connected via foreign keys to maintain data integrity.

 ---

+### 3.3 Strong Relationsships

+1. Staff manages Projects (Staff to Projects, 1:N)
+2. Projects include ProjectActivities (Projects to ProjectActivities, 1:N)
+3. Donors contribute to Projects through Donations (Donors to Donations, N:M via Projects)
+4. Beneficiaries provide Feedback on Projects (Beneficiaries to Feedback, N:M via Projects)
+5. Volunteers contribute hours to ProjectActivities (Volunteers to VolunteerHours, N:M via ProjectActivities)

+### 3.4 Weak Relationships

+1. VolunteerHours is associated with Volunteer and Activities (N:M:M relationship with Volunteers and Activities)
+2. Donations depend on Donors and Projects
+3. Beneficiaries_Feedback depends on Beneficiaries and Projects

 ## 4. Tools & Technologies